Last Updated on January 7, 2022 by Yetty Akindele

 If this is your case, you can find your available TFSA contribution room in your CRA MyAccount.
 Alternatively, you could get in touch with the CRA by giving them a call.

 Below are some examples of qualified investments that can be held in a TFSA;

 Generally, Savings accounts are one of the safest ways to invest your money albeit with a lower ROI.
 The additional insurance that comes from organizations such as the CDIC makes them no-risk investments.

-Currently, the highest interest on any regular bank savings account in Canada is EQ Banks’ TFSA at a 2.30% non-promo rate.
+Currently, EQ Bank offers one of the highest interests on a TFSA in Canada.
+A 1.25% non-promo rate.
 EQ Bank TFSA offers a low-risk way to grow your money with the option to withdraw tax-free, with no monthly fees, and no minimum deposits.

 You should also note that money deposited in EQ Bank is CDIC insured up to $100,000 like most CDIC insured institutions.
 EQ Bank allows a maximum of $200,000 to be held within your account.